 Manual components are those which require you to update the component's state manually.
 However, keeping a component's state up-to-date with its real-world status is a tedious chore, and forgetting to update a state leaves your users in the dark.
 That is where automation comes in.

-You can easily automate components by using third-party monitoring services, including Pingdom, PagerDuty, and updown.io.
-When creating a component, a variety of different data providers are made available for automating your particular component.
+You can easily automate components by using either Hund's Native Monitoring, or a third-party monitoring service such as Pingdom, PagerDuty, updown.io, etc. When creating a component, a variety of different data providers are made available for automating your particular component.
 Note that each component may only use a single third-party service.

 Groups organize your components into categories, making them easier for your users to find.
 For example, if your service contained the components "New York," "Hong Kong," and "Seoul," you could group these components into a "Regions" group.